A no-go theorem for theories that decohere to quantum mechanics

 The classical theory of finite-dimensional probability distributions and stochastic processes is also an example of a specific theory in this framework.
 A system is associated with a real vector space with the type corresponding to the dimension of said vector space, which can be thought of as the number of discrete outcomes of some test on that system.
 In this work when ``classical theory'' is mentioned, this is what we mean.

 Other interesting examples of generalised theories are Spekkens toy model \cite{spekkens2007evidence}; theories in which the set of states of a single system correspond to Euclidean hyperballs of dimension $n$ \cite{massar2015hyperdense,masanes2013existence} (the $n=3$ case of such theories corresponds to the Bloch ball of quantum theory); the theory colloquially known as `Boxworld' \cite{barrett2007information} containing states that exhibit Popescu-Rohrlich correlations which maximally violate the CHSH inequality, while respecting the no super-luminal signalling principle \cite{popescu1998causality}; and a class of theories which each have the same pure states and reversible transformations as quantum theory, but with different Born rule, mixed states, and measurements \cite{galley2016classification}.
+The existence of such alternate theories allows for an investigation of the structural and information-theoretic properties of theories where different physical principles may hold.
+Indeed, the information processing and computational power of these alternative theories can be studied in a systematic way \cite{landscape, lee2015proofs, lee2016information, selby2018make, sikora2018simple}.
+The ambition of such investigations is to provide a deep understanding of the connections between physical principles and information-theoretic advantages in a theory-independent manner, and to perhaps shed light on the infamous quantum computational ``speed-up'' \cite{lee2016bounds}.

 One might wonder whether quantum field theory provides an example of a theory in this framework.
 Indeed, this remains a subject of ongoing investigation.
 See, in particular, Ref.'s \cite{oeckl2014first} and \cite{d2014derivation, bisio2015free}.
 This issue is mathematical rather than conceptual, indeed many authors take an operational point of view when working with quantum field theory, especially in the emerging field of relativistic quantum information \cite{fuentes2005alice, alsing2006entanglement}.